Women and Babies Hospital

 Intent of the artwork

-1. Integrated artworks in the ground plane,
+1. Integrated artworks in the soffit of the circular oculus,

-2. Integrated artworks in the soffit of the circular oculus,
+2. Integrated artworks in the ground plane,

-3. A suspended artwork in the main lobby space and in the Family Birthing Centre Lobby,
+3. A suspended artwork in the main lobby space and in the family birthing centre lobby,

 4. Furniture elements within the main lobby.

-The artwork canvas may include the treatment of the ‘oculus’ feature in the soffit, a circular opening that will be a major focus point in the space.
+The artwork may include the treatment of the oculus feature in the soffit, a circular opening that will be a major focus point in the space.
 The oculus is open to the elements, allowing rain to pass through to the ground plane below.
 As a result, there is an opportunity for the artwork on the ground to be revealed during periods of rain.

-The artworks must be both calming and engaging, with the potential for textured, natural finishes such as weavings or organic and natural forms that reference broader connections to Country and cultural practices.
+The artworks must be both calming and engaging, with the potential for textured, natural finishes such as weavings or organic and natural forms that reference broader connections to Country and Aboriginal cultural practices.

 Cultural content